michealap/tweeterapp/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+A client-side Single Page App (SPA) that communicates with a server via AJAX.
+Technologies used are HTML, CSS, JS, jQuery and AJAX, Node, Express.

 ## Getting Started